 - Excellent demonstrable writing skills

-Expected start date is March 1, 2021 [or sooner].
 Starting salary range: $45,000- $50,000 dependent upon education and experience.

-Benefits include: 100% employer-paid health, vision, and dental insurance; generous paid leave including a holiday break in December between Christmas and New Year; 35-hour flexible work week; employer-paid retirement contributions after 1 year of employment; 100% employer-paid parking; modern downtown OKC workspace in the heart of the Arts District; national, high-profile professional development and training opportunities; congenial and dedicated coworkers.
+Generous benefits include: 100% employer-paid health, vision, and dental insurance; generous paid leave including a holiday break in December between Christmas and New Year; 35-hour flexible work week; employer-paid retirement contributions after 1 year of employment; 100% employer-paid parking; modern downtown OKC workspace in the heart of the Arts District; national, high-profile professional development and training opportunities; congenial and dedicated coworkers.